jimhopper/jimhopper.com/src/_sexual-abuse-of-boys/additional-resources.md

 ## Organizations & Websites

-[1in6](https://www.1in6.org) - Their mission: To help men who have had unwanted or abusive sexual experiences in childhood live healthier, happier lives.
+[1in6](https://www.1in6.org) - Their mission: To help men who have experienced sexual abuse or assault in childhood live healthier, happier lives.
 Their website has lots of information for men who've had such experiences and people who care about them.
 (During my time with 1in6, I wrote most of the pages on the site.)

 [Living Well](https://www.livingwell.org.au/) is a great Australian organization and website that, like 1in6.org, has lots of information for men sexually abused as boys and for people who care about them.